CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/connectors.md

   </tr>
 </table>

 It is also possible to implement your own custom connector in camunda.
 For more information about extending connectors please visit the [Connector reference]({{< ref "/reference/connect/extending-connect.md" >}}).

-# Configure Camunda Connect
+# Configure Operaton Connect

-As Camunda Connect is available only partially when using the process engine (check the list below).
-With a pre-built distribution, Camunda Connect is already preconfigured.
+As Operaton Connect is available only partially when using the process engine (check the list below).
+With a pre-built distribution, Operaton Connect is already preconfigured.

 The following `connect` artifacts exist:

 * `camunda-connect-core`: a jar that contains only the core Connect classes.
 The artifact already is available as dependency to the process engine.
 In addition to `camunda-connect-core`, single connector implementations like `camunda-connect-http-client` and `camunda-connect-soap-http-client` exist.
 These dependencies should be used when the default connectors have to be reconfigured or when custom connector implementations are used.
 * `camunda-connect-connectors-all`: a single jar without dependencies that contains the HTTP and SOAP connectors.
-* `camunda-engine-plugin-connect`: a process engine plugin to add Connect to Camunda 7.
+* `camunda-engine-plugin-connect`: a process engine plugin to add Connect to Operaton.

 # Maven Coordinates

 {{< note title="" class="info" >}}
-  Please import the [Camunda BOM](/get-started/apache-maven/) to ensure correct versions for every Camunda project.
+  Please import the [Operaton BOM](/get-started/apache-maven/) to ensure correct versions for every Operaton project.
 {{< /note >}}